BishSingh/walmart-app/README.md

 # walmart-app

 ### Description
 Native Android App that implements Walmart's product search and Product Recommendations using **Walmart Labs Open Apis**.
-Built with latest Adroid Architecture Components of Android JetPack.
+Built with latest Android Architecture Components of Android JetPack.

 UX of the app was designed by me keeping **Walmart Branding Guide** in mind.